Żmigród: History

 In 1492, Trachenberg was elevated to an autonomous state country of the Bohemian Crown.
 About 1555 the population turned Protestant.
 After a fire in 1579 a new castle with a tower was built and later upgraded under the rule of the House of Schaffgotsch, who had acquired the estates in 1592.
 During the Thirty Years' War, the owner Hans Ulrich von Schaffgotsch, a loyal supporter of the assassinated generalissimo Albrecht von Wallenstein was executed in 1635 and his estates seized by Emperor Ferdinand II.
 Trachenberg Castle was enfeoffed to the Imperial field marshal Count Melchior von Hatzfeldt in 1641.
 It was besieged several times and finally captured by the Swedish army under the command of General Lennart Torstensson in 1642.
 The Swedes occupied the castle until 1650.
 After the war, the area was subjected to stern Counter-Reformation measures.
 Another expansion of the castle took place in the years 1655–1657 on the initiative of Count Hatzfeld.
 In 1691, new fortifications were erected.

 In the mid-seventeenth century, the Polish-German language boundary ran near Trachenberg, including the city, to the territory of Polish language dominance.

 In the mid-18th century the town was annexed by Prussia.
 During the Napoleonic Wars, the town was captured by Bavarians, the French and Prussians.
 In 1813, in the baroque palace of the House of Hatzfeld (Princes, 1741, and Dukes of Trachenberg, 1900) there was a meeting of the Prussian king Frederick William III of the Russian Tsar Alexander I, in which the Trachenberg Plan was agreed on, to avoid major battles in the struggle with Napoleon Bonaparte.
-In the 19th century, many Jews settled in the town (then called Trach(t)enberg), however, from the late 19th century, they emigrated, mainly to the west, and in 1939 there were no more Jews in the town.
-The 19th-century synagogue was destroyed by the Germans during the Kristallnacht in 1938.
+In the nineteenth century, many Jews settled in the town (then called Trach(t)enberg), however, from the late nineteenth century, they emigrated, mainly to the west, and in 1939 there were no more Jews in the town.
+The nineteenth-century synagogue was destroyed by the Germans during the Kristallnacht in 1938.